strimzi/strimzi.github.io/_posts/2024-09-26-managing-connector-offsets.md

 ```

 1. If the ConfigMap doesn't already exist, Strimzi will create it automatically.
 2. The owner reference points to your `KafkaConnector` resource.
-To provide a custom owner reference, create the ConfigMap in advance and set an owner reference manually.
+To provide a custom owner reference, for example to prevent the ConfigMap being deleted when the `KafkaConnector` resource is, create the ConfigMap in advance and set an owner reference manually.
 3. Strimzi puts the offsets into a field called `offsets.json`.
 It doesn't overwrite any other fields when updating an existing ConfigMap.

 You can check that the output matches the results from the Connect REST API by calling the `GET /connectors/{connector}/offsets` endpoint directly: